Conditions Bacterial throat infection (pharyngitis)

 What causes strep throat?

-A streptococcal throat infection is caused by the Streptococcus pyogenes pathogen – a member of the group A Streptococcus genus of bacteria.
+A bacterial throat infection is usually caused by the Streptococcus pyogenes pathogen – a member of the group A Streptococcus genus of bacteria.
 These bacteria are transmitted from person to person.

-Many people are also infected through indirect contact when touching contaminated door handles or toys, for example.
+It is also possible to become infected through indirect contact when touching contaminated door handles or toys, for example.
 This is another type of smear infection.

-In rare cases, group A Streptococcus bacteria are spread by means of food or water.
+In very rare cases, group A Streptococcus bacteria are spread via food or water.

 How common is strep throat?